• Home

 Healthy eating is a term on the lips of many people these days.
 With obesity on the rise and being such a large problem around the world, encouraging healthy eating is on the agenda for every health practitioner, in the press and all over the internet.
 Eating the right foods has countless health benefits but what happens when it goes too far?

 Obesity is by far the biggest lifestyle-related health issue today and the damaging effects of this disease are well documented.
-As people become more aware of the foods they eat and the impact they have on the body, many people are turning towards much more healthier lifestyles, cutting out processed foods and foods high in fat and sugar.
-While these changes are much welcomed, healthy eating can go to the extreme and result in an eating disorder called orthorexia nervosa.
+As people become more aware of the foods they eat and the impact they have on the body, many people are turning towards much healthier lifestyles, cutting out processed foods and foods high in fat and sugar.
+While these changes are much welcomed, healthy eating can go to the extreme and result in an eating disorder called orthorexia Nervosa.

 What is orthorexia?

 The term orthorexia was coined by Dr Steven Bratman in 1996, who was conducting research into the obsession surrounding healthy or raw eating.
-Orthorexia literally means an obsession with eating “healthy” or “righteous” foods.
+Orthorexia means an obsession with eating “healthy” or “righteous” foods.
 A sufferer would be defined as someone who takes “healthy eating” to dangerous extremes, limiting the foods they deem healthy to the point where they are barely eating.
 Similar to other eating disorders such as anorexia or bulimia, orthorexia can lead to malnutrition and in extreme cases, death.

-Dr Bratman obviously advocates healthy eating and does not define orthorexia as individuals who are conscious about the foods they eat.
+Dr Bratman advocates healthy eating and does not define orthorexia as individuals who are conscious about the foods they eat.
 Being conscious about the food we eat is good, as avoiding processed foods, gluten and even whole categories of foods, such as dairy, meat or carbohydrates can offer health benefits.

 However, orthorexia is used to describe individuals who take healthy eating to an obsessive, psychologically limiting and sometimes physically dangerous extreme.
 Sufferers of orthorexia will place a disproportionate amount of importance on food and spend much of their time planning meals, thinking about food or worrying about eating the wrong things.